- Set up an SSH connection (Windows)

 Generating public/private rsa key pair.

-Created directory '/Users/eguchi/.ssh'.
+Created directory '/Users/username/.ssh'.

 Enter passphrase (empty for no passphrase): <Input passphrase>

-Enter same passphrase again: <Please enter the same pass phrase again>
+Enter same passphrase again: <Please enter the same passphrase again>

-Your identification has been saved in /Users/eguchi/.ssh/id_rsa.
+Your identification has been saved in /Users/username/.ssh/id_rsa.

-Your public key has been saved in /Users/eguchi/.ssh/id_rsa.pub.
+Your public key has been saved in /Users/username/.ssh/id_rsa.pub.

 The key fingerprint is:

-57:15:3c:ca:f2:dc:27:6d:c2:9a:88:d0:70:cf:8d:31 eguchi@eguchi-no-MacBook-Air.local
+57:15:3c:ca:f2:dc:27:6d:c2:9a:88:d0:70:cf:8d:31 username@username-example-device

 The key's randomart image is: